simplenetes-io/podc/PODSPEC.md

       # Expose ports on the containers and possible create Ingress configuration to proxy traffic.
       expose:
-          # This first configuration is simply to expose a container port on the host
+          ## This first configuration is simply to expose a container port on the host on a specific host port.
           # targetPort is the port the process in the container is listening on.
-          # Required if using clustertPort.
+          # Required if defining a hostPort.
+          # Range is 1 to 65535.
           - targetPort: 80

             # hostPort is the what port of the node host machine we bind the container part to.
-            # Required if using clustertPort.
+            # Required if using targetPort.
-            # In the context of a snt cluster hostPort can be assigned as `${HOSTPORTAUTOx}` and a unique host port will be assigned.
+            # In the context of a Simplenetes project hostPort can be assigned as `${HOSTPORTAUTOx}` and a unique host port will be assigned.
 The `x` is an integer meaning that if `${HOSTPORTAUTO1}` is used in two places in the yaml the same host port value will be substituted in.
+            # Host port must be between 1 and 65535 (but typically not between 61000-63999 and 32767).
             hostPort: 8081

             # Maximum connection count which the proxy will direct to this targetPort